Mount Mary Vaux

 Where you want to begin your ascent of Mary Vaux is from near a dry creek bed 0.5km north of the campground.
 As shown in image #13, this creek bed is right next to old growth forest, is a bit overgrown, and can be seen to link up with a drainage further up the mountain.
 Due to the creek being overgrown and having a good amount of deadfall further up, your best bet is to bushwhack through the old growth forest to the immediate left of the creek and then rejoin the creek further up the mountain near the end of the treeline (see image #15).
 There were plenty of open spaces amongst these trees and the going was pretty easy.

 Once you’re in the drainage above the treeline (still more than 1,000m below the summit!) the next section of the ascent becomes very clear.
 Referring to image #16 you want to follow the trajectory of the drainage in the photo on a right-trending diagonal to a distinctive rock outcrop on the skyline.
-There’s no difficulty in reaching this point on the ridge, it’s just work.
+There’s no difficulty in reaching this point on the ridge, only physical effort.
 However, at 2,500m you’ll already be getting great views of Maligne Pass and the surrounding area.

 Ascending from the rock outcrop on this ridge to the summit area of the mountain is where you’ll encounter some hands-on scrambling, most of which can be bypassed to either the climber’s left or right.
 I headed straight up along the crest for the first few small cliff bands before I came upon a 6m cliff with downsloping, and slightly overhanging steps.
 Before that could potentially spice up the difficulty of the climb, I scouted to the climber’s left and found a broad gully that would allow me to completely bypass the challenge.